saantiaguilera/android-api-resources-on-demand/README.md

 - [x] Persistable resources once downloaded, to avoid high network traffic and bad ux for the user.
 - [x] Fresco and native ImageView support (for memory issues in Dalvik systems Fresco was selected over Picasso)
 - [x] Screen density images format support
+- [x] Secure storage of resources (in app dir / mangle names)
 - [x] Custom cache.
 By default it's a LRU cache up to 15 mb (maxDiskSize can also be tweaked if you still want to have LRU)
+- [x] Getting resources on demand
+- [x] Getting resources at any particular moment and caching them
+- [x] Cache control (eviction can be done by user)
+- [x] Status callbacks